bave/slb/README.md

 ============

 Stateless Load-Balanser
- * freebsd release 10
+ * freebsd release 10.1
- * using netmap api 4
+ * using netmap api 11

+XXX
+ * Can't use jumbo frame (less than 2048)